Sing Street (musical)

 Sing Street is a musical with music and lyrics by Gary Clark and John Carney and a book by Enda Walsh.
 The musical is based on Carney's 2016 film of the same name.
 The stage adaptation was originally presented at New York Theatre Workshop.
-Directed by Rebecca Taichman and produced by Barbara Broccoli, Brian Carmody, Patrick Milling-Smith, Michael Wilson, Orin Wolf, and Frederick Zollo, the musical was initially set to premiere on Broadway at the Lyceum Theatre in previews on March 26, 2020 and officially on April 19 but was ultimately delayed due to the COVID-19 pandemic.
+Directed by Rebecca Taichman and produced by Barbara Broccoli, Brian Carmody, Patrick Milling-Smith, Michael Wilson, Orin Wolf, and Frederick Zollo, the musical was initially set to premiere on Broadway at the Lyceum Theatre in previews on March 26, 2020 and officially on April 19 with the same cast, but was ultimately delayed due to the COVID-19 pandemic.
 Nevertheless, a cast recording featuring the original Broadway cast was released on April 22, 2020.
 The show was presented by the Huntington Theatre Company in Boston in the fall of 2022, with plans to move to Broadway.

 Overview

 The musical takes place in 1982, in Dublin, Republic of Ireland.

 Productions

-Off-Broadway (2019)
+Off-Broadway (2019) and cancelled Broadway production (2020)

 Sing Street, like Carney's film Once, was adapted for the stage as a musical, also called Sing Street.
 The screenplay was adapted by Enda Walsh (who also wrote the book for the musical Once) and the production was directed by Rebecca Taichman.
 The show opened at New York Theatre Workshop on December 16, 2019 after extensive workshops and three weeks of preview performances.
-The production closed on January 26, 2020.
+The production closed on January 26, 2020, with initial plans to transfer to the Lyceum Theatre on Broadway in the following March with the cast intact.
+However, the production was postponed due to the shutdown of Broadway theaters.
+Although this iteration of the production never opened on Broadway, an original Broadway cast recording was released.